 LGBT community prepares for a march -- and a fight

-There are 18 comments on the WEHT story from 13 hrs ago, titled LGBT community prepares for a march -- and a fight.
-In it, WEHT reports that:
+There are 19 comments on the KXLY-TV Spokane story from 17 hrs ago, titled LGBT community prepares for a march -- and a fight.
+In it, KXLY-TV Spokane reports that:

 Two years after the White House was adorned in rainbow colors to commemorate the Supreme Court's ruling legalizing same-sex marriage nationwide, gay rights activists and lawmakers are preparing to march on Washington again, saying the current president threatens to erase those gains.
 Gay rights activists plan to air their concerns at the "Equality March for Unity and Pride" in Washington on Sunday as well as at 50 sister marches at cities across the country this month.